 This Skills Insight JSC project is being managed with the support of MINTRAC as part of their collaborative partnership with Skills Insight.
 MINTRAC has a strong history working with the Australian meat processing industry on skills and training solutions and have been engaged by Skills Insight to deliver this project in partnership.

-Project Scope and Purpose
+Project scope and purpose

 This project will review the three Certificate II qualifications and units of competency, in particular reviewing the core units in these qualifications.